gonnavis/annihilate/README.md

 ### Todo:

+Challenge levels/modes where only rebound attacks can deal damage.

 chargeAttack✔️, dashAttack✔️, chargeDash, kick, jumpKick, air attacks✔️, walk, aoe✔️, skill✔️, vfx ...

 Fix: Do not inflict damage at the start and end of an attack.✔️